dinesh-m/KaseiCoin/README.md

 - You may compile and deploy the smart contract to use it further.

-- In order to integrate Remix IDE to Metamask and Metamask with Ganache, you may an article [here](https://www.geeksforgeeks.org/how-to-set-up-ganche-with-metamask/).
+- In order to integrate Remix IDE to MetaMask and MetaMask with Ganache, you may an article [here](https://www.geeksforgeeks.org/how-to-set-up-ganche-with-metamask/).

 - Choose Injected Provider - MetaMask as a sandbox blockchain Environment to connect Remix IDE to MetaMask.